albvieiraa/teste-git/README.md

 # 100 Days of Code - The Complete Python Course

+Hundred Days of Code Challenges are great for practicing knowledge and learning more about the language.

+This challenge using Python was developed by David and is available on Replit.

 - Day 01 - Hello World
 - Day 02 - Input and Variables
 - Day 03 - Concatenation